MarvelmindRobotics/marvelmind.py/README.md

 [Download](https://github.com/MarvelmindRobotics/marvelmind.py/archive/master.zip)

+Notes about using the example: <br />
+1. You should achieve a good tracking before using the example. <br />
+Please refer to operating manual for details: [https://marvelmind.com/pics/marvelmind_navigation_system_manual.pdf](https://marvelmind.com/pics/marvelmind_navigation_system_manual.pdf) <br />
+2. When you finish build the map, you can disconnect modem from the PC and connect to any USB charger.
+Then you can connect a mobile beacon to the PC for receiving location data. <br/>
+3. You should close the dashboard on the PC where you run the example, because dashboard and the example can't share the serial port.

 ## Attributes: ##

 **adr** - address of mobile beacon (from Dashboard) for data filtering.
 If it is None, every read data will be appended to buffer.